ycariaco/ycariaco.github.io/_pages/Integration.md

 <div class="multiomics-page">

   <p>Multi-omics integration brings together different layers of biological information to understand how a system works as a whole.
 In placental biology, no single dataset can fully explain function.
-Gene expression may show that a pathway is activated, proteomics can reveal whether this signal is translated into protein changes, metabolomics can capture the biochemical state of the tissue, and pathomics can show where these changes occur within the placental architecture.</p>
+Gene expression may show that a pathway is activated, proteomics can reveal whether this signal is translated into protein changes, metabolomics can capture the biochemical state of the tissue, and spatial histology can show where these changes occur within placental architecture.</p>

   <figure class="omics-figure-center" aria-label="Multi-omics integration schematic">
     <img
       src="{{ '/assets/img/integration.png' | relative_url }}"
-      alt="Schematic showing integration of genomics, methylomics, transcriptomics, proteomics, metabolomics, and pathomics to generate biological insights" loading="lazy"
+      alt="Schematic showing integration of genomics, methylomics, transcriptomics, proteomics, metabolomics, and tissue-level image analysis to generate biological insights" loading="lazy"
       decoding="async">
     <figcaption>Figure 1.
 Multi-omics integration connects molecular and tissue-level datasets to identify pathways and biological insights.</figcaption>
   </figure>

   <p>One way to think about multi-omics is as a layered biological system.
 Genomics represents the inherited biological instructions.
 Methylomics and other epigenomic marks act as regulatory switches that influence which instructions are accessible.
 Transcriptomics captures which genes are being actively read.
 Proteomics measures the proteins that carry out many cellular functions.
 Metabolomics reflects biochemical products and energetic state.
-Pathomics adds spatial and structural context by measuring tissue architecture, cell organization, vascular patterning, and regional heterogeneity.</p>
+Tissue-level image analysis adds spatial and structural context by measuring architecture, cell organization, vascular patterning, and regional heterogeneity.</p>

   <div class="integration-callout">
     <p><strong>In our research, multi-omics integration helps move from lists of altered molecules toward biological mechanisms.</strong> We use it to ask how maternal exposures reshape placental regulation across molecular, cellular, metabolic, vascular, and structural scales.</p>